 The domestication of horses, inventing the wheel and developing the combustion engine are tremendous milestones that we laud for enabling us to get around more efficiently and explore new places.
 Although, this is true another creation that deserves at least as much credit for giving most of us the confidence to branch out from our familiar surroundings is the map.
 The knowledge that someone before us has traversed a path gives us confidence in our own arrival.

-Project templates are simply designs that have been previously created and are used to lessen the work necessary to design similar PCBs, PCB modules or individual components.
+Project templates (sometimes called layout template or design template) are simply existing designs that have been previously created and are used to lessen the work necessary to design similar PCBs, PCB modules or individual components.
 Your board doesn’t always have to be that strenuous process of generation through PCB layout.
 When you have the circuit board already made, the job might be done easier.
 Templates may be used as is or they can be altered to accommodate specific requirements for your design, similar to reusing circuits for multi-channel design.

 Fig. 1 Project template directory structure

-The difference between a single-use design and a project template lies in where and how the design files are stored.
+The difference between a single-use design and a reusable design that can serve as a project template lies in where and how the design files are stored.
 When designing a PCB it is typical to store all of the files under the project directory to provide easy access to all project files from a single location.
 In order to find a component or sheet, you would need to know within what project the design files exist.
 Obviously, this method of reusing designs quickly becomes untenable with evolving circuit board needs.

 Step 1: Create or select folder to store template